johnshearing/PrivateKeyVault/README.md

 **Or you can set up your own business to do the same without giving me any money or recognition.**
 **Hooray Open Source!**

+The rest of this document shows you how to build and use the PrivateKeyVault.

 #### Parts List
 The items you will need are as follows.
 * [CorelDraw Files for Laser Cut Case](https://github.com/johnshearing/PrivateKeyVault/tree/master/LaserCutterFiles)